ReVanced/revanced-patcher/docs/2_anatomy.md

     > Any exception raised by a patch will be handled by ReVanced Patcher.

 > [!TIP]
-> To see real-world examples of fingerprints, check out the [ReVanced Patches](https://github.com/revanced/revanced-patches) repository.
+> To see real-world examples of patches, check out the [ReVanced Patches](https://github.com/revanced/revanced-patches) repository.

 ## ⏭️ What's next